mccrowjp/utilities/README.md

-# scripts
+# utilities
-A collection of Bioinformatics scripts (mostly Perl)
+A collection of mostly Perl scripts for Bioinformatics